hitomi-nakayama/cmpsc-254-ProtoTurtle/README.md

 # ProtoTurtle
+Code for the final project in CMPSC 254 Fall 2024 done by Hitomi Nakayama and Sarah Canto

+## prototurtle-accumulator directory
+Contains the implementation of the accumulator program written in our proposed DSL

 ## pyrtl-accumulator directory
 Contains the PyRTL implementation of the FSM and logic that represents an equivalent accumulator program as the one written in ProtoTurtle as found the prototurtle-accumulator directory.

-## prototurtle-accumulator directory
-Contains the implementation of the accumulator program written in our proposed DSL
+This implementation uses pipenv for python versioning.

 ## session-types-accumulator directory
 Contains the initial implementation of our accumulator program written in Rust using the session-types library.